-Community service and service leaning programs give students and faculty the opportunity to integrate direct opportunities for service into their academic experiences.
+• Community service and service learning programs give students and faculty the opportunity to integrate direct opportunities for service into their academic experiences.
 In aggregate, CCCU students perform an estimated 5.4 million community service hours per year, which is equivalent to a team of 2,700 people working year-round to improve communities across the county.
-The near-universal participation of CCCU institutions reflects their leadership in this area, which represents a natural extension of their faith-infused institutional values and missions.
+While approximately one in four college students across the country volunteer, more than one in three CCCU students participate in volunteer or community service programs while enrolled.
+These participating students commit an average of 38 hours per year.

-Source: Survey of CCCU Institutions (see Section 6 for more detail)
+Source: Survey of CCCU Institutions, Corporation for National and Community Service (see Section 6 for more detail)